 - In a mixing bowl whisk together the cocoa powder, instant coffee, and hot water.
 Set aside.

-- In a large bowl, mix the flour, sugar, baking powder, and baking soda together.
+- In a large bowl, mix the flour, sugar, brown sugar, salt, baking powder, and baking soda together.

 - Add the butter, oil and the vanilla extract, eggs and coffee mixture and beat on medium speed for 2 minutes or until smooth.

-- Divide the batter evenly between the two greased 9-inch round pans and bake for about 25-30 minutes, or until a cake tester comes out clean.
+- Divide the batter evenly between the two greased 8-inch/20cm round pans and bake for about 25-30 minutes, or until a cake tester comes out clean.

 - Take the pans out and put them on a wire rack for 5 to 10 minutes, before turning the cakes out to cool.